 In 2018, the U.S. Department of Veterans Affairs updated its rating schedule to include FSAD, reflecting a commitment to acknowledging and addressing this condition equitably among veterans.

-What is Female Sexual Arousal Disorder?
+What Is Female Sexual Arousal Disorder?

 FSAD may manifest as: